Matt Thomas (basketball): Alba Berlin (2023–2025)

 On August 7, 2023, Thomas signed a one-year contract with German club Alba Berlin.
 The deal reportedly included a buy-out clause for EuroLeague clubs.

-Granada (2025–present)
+Granada (2025–2026)

 On August 31, 2025, Thomas signed with Granada of the Liga ACB.
+On January 11, 2026, Thomas activated his contract's release clause and left Granada.

+Beşiktaş (2026–present)

+On January 11, 2026, Beşiktaş Gain of the BSL and EuroCup announced Thomas as a new player.